So you want people to read your writing?

 But for many writers, there is a more important problem: if you start a blog on a free platform, you will not be able to make money off of your website from any form of advertising.

 In fact, the most common free blogging solution, Wordpress.com, will run their own ads on your blog in exchange for the service.
 And if you want to get rid of those ads, you’ll be paying for their premium service anyway.
 (There are exceptions to these rules for blogs that get tens of thousands of unique visitors monthly, but most blogs will not reach that level for months or years, if ever.)

 And even if you buy their premium service to get rid of their ads, you still can not put up your own ads on your blog without getting in trouble.
 So I discovered that you might as well pay for hosting instead (this can be very cheap; see the next section), and thus be able to support the website—and if you’re good at it, yourself someday—with ads or other revenue streams.

 Take everything in this section with a grain of salt, and do your own research.
 Seriously.
 I took the advice of a few random articles when I first set out to start a blog, and ended up regretting it.
 (If you want the whole story, check out this article in which I describe my past terrible hosting experience.)
 Besides, different sites have different hosting needs.
 Try to figure out what you will require.

 The best advice I can give you is to avoid the obvious, heavily marketed choices.
-Such options (e.g. GoDaddy and all of the EIG properties) spend a lot of money on marketing, while their technical support, reliability, competence, and infrastructure are lacking by comparison.
+Such options (e.g. GoDaddy and all of the EIG properties, such as Bluehost and HostGator) spend a lot of money on marketing, while their technical support, reliability, competence, and infrastructure are lacking by comparison.